MuhammadYasir85a/E-Commerce-Company-with-Load-Balanced-Web-Servers-AAA/README.md

 THE PROJECT IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-This project was developed for academic and learning purposes as part of the Computer Networks curriculum at Namal University.